Goals

 Fisherman’s Walk

-• The walkway has been cleared and is now easy and spectacular to walk:
+• The walkway was cleared and is now easy and spectacular to walk.

-• The West entrance was repaired and the East entrance is next; and
+• The West entrance and the East entrance were repaired.

-• The first pavilion structure towards the east was found to be unrepairable.
-However, a kind resident sponsored the rebuild of the pavilion.
+• The first pavilion structure towards the east was found to be unrepairable, as was the fourth pavilion.
+However, two residents living on the walk sponsored the rebuild of the pavilions and was completed.

 Brenton Hall